sagemath/trac_to_gh/Issue 8100.md

 # Issue 8100: running the notebook should not change the working directory

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8100

 Original creator: jhpalmieri